daodiseoanchor/anchor-docs/smart-contracts/anchor-token/staking.md

 ### `Unbond`

-Unbonds specified amount of ANC-UST Terraswap LP tokens and transfers them to the message sender.
+Unbonds specified amount of ANC-UST Daodiseoswap LP tokens and transfers them to the message sender.

 {% tabs %}
 {% tab title="Rust" %}